 Program Officer for American Institutions, Society, and the Public Good

-- Collaborate with staff, Academy members, Commission members, and partner organizations to organize and facilitate meetings, to implement outreach and communications plans, and to write reports as part of the final phase of the multi-year Commission on the Practice of Democratic Citizenship.
+- Collaborate with staff, Academy members, project members, and partner organizations to organize and facilitate meetings, to implement outreach and communications plans, and to write reports as part of the final phase of the multi-year Commission on the Practice of Democratic Citizenship.

 - Draft and/or edit materials for internal use and for external publication including background research reports, drafts and final reports, proceedings, occasional papers, and articles for Academy publications.